M-o-a-T/moat/doc/spec_aa.rst

 -----

 Flag bits, if present, are located directly after the MAC/serial.
 Bit 3 of the first byte states whether a flag byte exists.
-Bits 4…7 contain the MAC's length -1.
-The bottom three bits are zero for AA.
 A nonexisting flag byte is equivalent to zero.

 * bit 0: wait.
 The next byte contains a timer minifloat.
 Its meaning varies depending on the mode: